 According to Fidelity’s 2025 State of Retirement Planning Study, 38% of retirees wished they’d prioritized saving earlier.

-I’ve seen a lot mistakes people make when it comes to their retirement (and have made some myself).
+I’ve seen a lot mistakes people make when it comes to their retirement planning (and have made some myself).
 Here are ten mistakes and how to avoid them.

 Starting Too Late